 Sessions at UCL are interactive and practical, and students will participate in a range of group and individual activities.
 Some of these activities involve collaboration with schools and other organisations such as Shakespeare’s Globe and the British Film Institute.
 The PGCE year ends with a collaborative TiE project that involves a tour to partnership schools.

 The Secondary PGCE consists of three core modules: two Master’s-level (level 7) modules, which are assessed through written and performance-based assignments, and the Professional Practice module.

-Students will spend most of their time (up to 120 days) in schools, working with English and drama mentors who support you through your two school placements.
+The programme is delivered via a programme of subject lectures, seminars, workshops, tutorials, and directed study days at UCL, as well as time spent in placements.
+Assessment is by practical teaching, assignments and portfolio tasks.
+Students will spend most of their time in schools, working with English and drama mentors who support you through your two school placements.
+We are fortunate to have a good choice of schools with whom we work, with some outstanding mentors and strong English and drama departments.
 The Professional Practice module is assessed through these placements, associated tasks and a portfolio.